groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/_index.md

 A: Yes – provide the password when constructing the `Annotator`.

 **Q: Does this work with all PDF versions?**
 A: Supported PDF versions range from 1.4 to 2.0, covering virtually every PDF you’ll encounter.

-## Troubleshooting Checklist

-1. ✅ **License valid?** Verify trial/temporary/full status.
-2. ✅ **File paths correct?** Confirm input PDF and image paths exist.
-3. ✅ **Permissions OK?** Read access to inputs, write access to outputs.
-4. ✅ **Image format supported?** Stick to PNG, JPG, or GIF.
-5. ✅ **Page number valid?** Remember it’s 0‑indexed.
-6. ✅ **Rectangle coordinates reasonable?** Avoid negatives or out‑of‑bounds values.

-## Wrapping Up
+## Wrapping up

-You now have a solid foundation to **add image to pdf** files using GroupDocs.Annotation for Java.
+You now have a solid foundation to **annotate PDF with image** using GroupDocs.Annotation for Java.
 Remember to:

 - Use try‑with‑resources for clean disposal.
 - Optimize image dimensions to keep PDFs lightweight.